matn7/Google-Platform-Notes/flashcard/Microservices.md

 between two web apps.
 REST offers access to functionality the server exposes through endpoints a client can call.
 Below are the different use cases where REST services are being used most frequently these days.
 - Mobile App - Communication using REST - Backend Server.
-- Backend Server 2 - Communication using REST - Backend Server 2.
+- Backend Server 1 - Communication using REST - Backend Server 2.
 - Web App build using Angular, React JS etc. - Communication using REST - Backend Server.

-Typically REST services are built to expose the business functionality and support CRUD operations on the storage system.
+Typically, REST services are built to expose the business functionality and support CRUD operations on the storage system.
-Attached are the standards that we need to follow while building REST services:
+Attached are the standards that we need to follow while building REST services.

 - Business logic supporting CRUD operations:
   - Create - HttpMethod.POST.
   - Read - HttpMethod.GET.